Ivanus-Volodymyr/Ivanus-Volodymyr/README.md

 ## 💫 About Me

 I am a passionate Full-Stack Web Developer with a Master's degree in Computer Science and 5 years of hands-on experience.
 Proficient in both front-end and back-end technologies, I excel in creating seamless and efficient web applications.
-My expertise lies in Node.js,Nest.js, Express.js, React.js, Angular.js, and Next.js, coupled with a strong foundation in software architecture design and technical documentation.
+My expertise lies in Node.js, Nest.js, Express.js, React.js, Angular.js, Next.js and Python coupled with a strong foundation in software architecture design and technical documentation.

 ## 💻 Tech Stack